leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 In this context, two tactics are useful:
  * The `constructor` tactic instructs Lean to solve the problem using the constructor of a datatype.
  * The `repeat` tactic instructs Lean to repeat a tactic over and over until it either fails or the proof is finished.

 In the next example, `by constructor` has the same effect as just writing `.nil` would have:
 ```lean
 {{#example_decl Examples/DependentTypes/DB.lean emptySub}}
 ```
-However, attempting that same tactic a slightly more complicated type fails:
+However, attempting that same tactic with a slightly more complicated type fails:
 ```lean
 {{#example_in Examples/DependentTypes/DB.lean notDone}}
 ```